CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/06 Bigger layouts.md

     ]
 ]
 ```
-The elements are still centered vertically and horizontally.
+The elements are still aligned vertically and horizontally.

 ## Expanding elements
-In SwiftGUI, every element can only "expand" using `expand` and `expand_y`, if it doesn't resize its container.
+In SwiftGUI, elements can only "expand" using `expand` and `expand_y`, so far until it needs to resize its "container".
+The container is whatever the layout of that element is inside.\
+Usually, the main window.
+Put the layout in a frame and that frame is its container.

 E.g. take a look at the previous example (Scrollbar different due to newer version):\
 ![](../assets/images/2025-09-10-13-53-47.png)